 Not to be missed on the second Tuesday of November every year, is the Monterey Garden Club annual BBQ Lunch.
 At the Monterey Methodist Church Fellowship Hall (corner of Holly & Crawford) from 10:00 am -1:30 pm.
 Tickets were $8 last year and can be purchased from Garden Club members or at the door.
 The Monterey Garden Club for over 30 years has been sponsoring the longest running BBQ lunch fundraiser on the Plateau.
 The lunch provided is a delicious BBQ sandwich, coleslaw, home-made baked beans, home-made desserts and a drink.
 All of the funds raised go toward supporting Monterey community projects, school programs, and the Monterey High School scholarship fund.
 Take out orders accepted and/or delivery available to local businesses.
 Doors will open at 10:00a.m. for the sale of home canned goods and home baked goods made by the members of the club.
 The Monterey Garden Club Cookbook also is on sale for some sure fire home cooked recipes.
 Contact Theresa Pugh-Godsey 931-839-3187 or Franny Ray 931-839-2781 for ticket information.

 Cookeville Tennessee, the Putnam County seat, is home to Tennessee Tech University.
 Fast becoming nationally known for their art and classes is TTU's The Appalachian Center for Crafts, a unique education facility spectacularly located on 600 acres, overlooking Center Hill Lake.
-Worthy of a special visit to Cookeville TN is the fine Northern Italian food and friendly service that you will enjoy at Mauricio's - 931-528-2456 - ask to speak with Michael or Monty.
+Worthy of a special visit to Cookeville TN is the fine Italian food and friendly service that you will enjoy at Mauricio's - 931-528-2456.
 On "the Square" we recommend Char, a casual grille - speak with the hostess at 931-520-2427.
 In the Historic Downtown section of Cookeville we recommend Crawdaddy's - a Cajun style restaurant with an outdoor patio in season - also speak with the hostess at 931-526-4660.
 A short distance away but still in the Historic Downtown area is a hidden gem named India Palace.
-Open seven days a week for buffet lunch or sit-down dinner, owner Rajan will alter spices to your taste.
-Call him at 931-525-1190 for more info.
+Open for buffet lunch, if you enjoy authentic Indian cuisine call 931-525-1190 for their current days open.
 Before or after dining at any of these fine restaurants, you might like to stop at the area's newest winery - DelMonaco Winery - just west of Cookeville in Baxter, TN.